chef/chef-web-docs/chef_master/source/integrate_compliance_chef_automate.rst

 Collector: ``chef-server-visibility``
 =====================================================

-This method is compatible with nodes managed by a Chef Server integrated with Chef Automate.
+This method is compatible with nodes managed by a Chef server integrated with Chef Automate and requires the following:

-Requires ``audit`` cookbook version 2.2.0 or newer.
+* Requires ``audit`` cookbook version 2.2.0 or newer.

-Requires Chef Server version 12.11.0 or newer.
+* Requires Chef server version 12.11.0 or newer.

-Requires Chef Automate 0.6.0 or newer.
+* Requires Chef Automate 0.6.0 or newer.

 Using the above versions allows: